-Mobilizing against the Istanbul Convention
+BOX 1: Mobilizing against the Istanbul Convention

-The Council of Europe Convention on Violence against Women and Domestic Violence, the Istanbul Convention (IC), has become one of the central sites of contestation over gender equality across Europe, at the national level as well as at the transnational level.
+The Council of Europe Convention on Violence against Women and Domestic Violence (the Istanbul Convention) has become one of the central sites of contestation over gender equality across Europe, at the national as well as the transnational level.
 Opened for signature in May 2011, the Convention is to date the most comprehensive international policy instrument addressing violence against women.
-Various actors started to mobilize to prevent the ratification of the Convention in their countries.
-These oppositional actors include various ultra conservative organization, men's rights groups, Churches (most prominently the Catholic and the Orthodox Churches) and related organizations, family protection groups advocating for traditional family models but also new grassroots initiatives (Korolczuk and Graff 2018).
-The main points of attacks appear to concern the attempt of the IC to introduce what opponents label 'gender ideology.'
-They engage with Art.
-3 of the IC, which defines gender as "socially constructed roles, behaviors, activities and attributes that a given society considers appropriate for women and men", and Art.
-12-16 which prescribes the requirement for states to "promote changes in the social and cultural patterns of behavior of women and men" by means of education and other methods.
-The concept of gender used in the IC goes, in their view, against differences between biological sexes and traditional understandings of the family and roles of women and men played in the society.
-Over the past five years opposition to the Convention skyrocketed.
-Resistances against the IC are particularly strong across the CEE region and in several countries attempts to block ratification have been successful (Bulgaria, Hungary, Slovakia, Latvia).
+Various actors started to mobilize to prevent its ratification in their countries.
+These include various ultra conservative organizations, men's rights groups, churches (most prominently the Catholic and the Orthodox Churches) and related organizations, family protection groups advocating for traditional family models and also new grassroots initiatives (Korolczuk and Graff 2018).
+The main points of attacks appear to concern the attempt to introduce what opponents label 'gender ideology'.
+They engage with article 3 of the Convention, which defines gender as "socially constructed roles, behaviours, activities and attributes that a given society considers appropriate for women and men", and articles 12-16, which prescribe the requirement for States to "promote changes in the social and cultural patterns of behaviour of women and men" by means of education and other methods.
+The concept of gender used in the Convention, in their view, goes against differences between biological sexes and traditional understandings of the family and the roles of women and men in society.
+Over the past five years, opposition has skyrocketed.
+Resistance is particularly strong across the CEE region, and attempts to block ratification have been successful in several countries (Bulgaria, Hungary, Latvia and Slovakia).